 Where there is a need to screen large buildings or unsightly operational areas perimeter screening belts may be required.
 It is important that these are designed appropriately so as not to become alien features in their own right.
 There is little point trying to hide an ugly building with an ugly or conspicuous shelterbelt.
 Try to design these as 'small woodlands' that fit into their surroundings.
 Avoid creating narrow linear features that run against the grain of the topography or geometric blocks that stand out from their surroundings.
-Pick up any nuances of the landform in drawing the woodland boundary and, where space allows, scallop the woodland edge to break up its outline and create areas of complimentary habitat like rough grassland Always take advice on the existing biodiversity or archaeological value of potential planting sites and avoid planting on sensitive areas.
+Pick up any nuances of the landform in drawing the woodland boundary and, where space allows, scallop the woodland edge to break up its outline and create areas of complimentary habitat like rough grassland.
+Always take advice on the existing biodiversity or archaeological value of potential planting sites and avoid planting on sensitive areas.
+Consult your local authority ecologist and archaeologist at an early stage.

 New trees should be planted with careful thought to their mature height and spread including a respect for the vigour of the root systems which can cause disturbance to the foundations of boundary walls, to path surfaces and drains if adequate space is not allowed.
-Taking specialist advice from a landscape architect or forester will help you avoid these pitfalls and deliver a welldesigned and cost-effective scheme.
+Well-constructed modern foundations and drains should not be affected but older features may be more vulnerable.
+Taking specialist advice from a landscape architect, arboriculturalist or forester will help you avoid these pitfalls and deliver a well designed and cost-effective scheme.